-In case of an overflow or blockage disaster we’d recommend you hire a 24/7 emergency drain unblocking service.
-Having a dedicated drain cleaning team can not only unblock drains of unwanted debris, but also safely remove any unwanted stone, sludge and waste water and clean drains to deter future drainage problems.
+In case of an overflow or blockage disaster we’d recommend you hire a 24/7 emergency drain line repair service to assist you.
+Having a dedicated drain cleaning team can not only unblock drains of unwanted debris but also safely remove any unwanted stone, sludge and waste water and clean drains to deter future drainage problems.

 Don’t Throw it Down the Pan

 Regardless of what the product manufacturers may print on the packaging, health and beauty products should not be disposed of down our toilets.
 They don’t break down in the same way toilet paper does, instead they gather together in our sewers to form blockages and will result in you needing to invest in drainage services.
 Therefore you should treat the vast majority of products as municipal solid waste, which means they need to go into the bin and not flushed away.